 SELECT * FROM mytable;

-This query in particular is really useful because it's a simple way inspect a table by dumping all the data at once.
+This query, in particular, is really useful because it's a simple way to inspect a table by dumping all the data at once.

 We will be using a database with data about some of Pixar's classic movies for most of our exercises.
 This first exercise will only involve the Movies table, and the default query below currently shows all the properties of each movie.
 To continue onto the next lesson, alter the query to find the exact information we need for each task.